 Try This Simple 5-Category Budget

-You want to create a spending plan, but you don’t want to make an intricately detailed line-item budget or budgeting worksheet.
-Instead, you just want a budget that represents a "broad overview."
+Suppose you want to create a spending plan, but you don’t want to make an intricately detailed line-item budget or budgeting worksheet.
+Instead, you're just looking to create a budget that represents a "broad overview."

-At the same time, you don’t want to make a budget that's as broad as the 80/20 budget or the 50/30/20 budget.
-Those examples limit you to only two or three categories.
+You might not want to make a budget that's as broad as the 80/20 budget or the 50/30/20 budget.
+Those examples work with only two or three categories.
 The 80/20, for example, simply advocates committing 20 percent of your income to savings and 80 percent to everything else.

-You want something a little more specific and structured.
-Like Goldilocks, you're seeking a happy medium between two extremes.
-The budget you want should allow you to break down your spending into five or six categories: not too few, but not too many.
-What should you do?
+For something a little more specific and structured, there's a happy medium between two extremes.
+The following five-category budget allows you to break down your spending into five or six easy categories: not too few, but not too many.

-Consider creating a budget presented in five categories, like the one that Today Show editor Jean Chatzky unveiled on Oprah’s debt diet:
+The following budget, presented in five categories, is similar to one that Today Show editor Jean Chatzky unveiled as part of Oprah’s debt diet.

-Housing should comprise 35 percent of your take-home income.
+Housing should comprise no more than 35 percent of your take-home income.
 That includes the mortgage or rent, all home repairs and maintenance, property taxes, utilities such as electricity, gas, water, and sewer, and homeowners or renters insurance.
 In short, it includes every housing-related expense.

 Other Living Expenses

 Other living expenses, which are predominantly discretionary expenses, should take up 25 percent of your income.
-This includes eating at restaurants, buying concert tickets, buying new clothes, going to sporting events, and taking the family on a nice vacation.
+This includes recreational activities such as eating at restaurants, buying concert tickets, buying new clothes, going to sporting events, and taking the family on a nice vacation.

 Debt Payoff should consume 15 percent of your income.
 This includes your credit cards or student loans.
 It does not include your mortgage payment or car payment, which are listed under "housing" and "transportation."
 It does include any extra payments you're making toward your mortgage and car loan above and beyond the minimum.